Quantum coherent and measurement feedback control based on atoms coupled with a semi-infinite waveguide: Hybrid coherent and measurement feedback control

+It can be seen that the atomic state is determined by the decaying process to the waveguide and environment, the coherent drive $ \bar{\Omega}$ and the measurement feedback control.
+Then we have the following theorem.

-\begin{thm} The measurement feedback control cannot drive the atom to be fully excited but can enhance its convergence to the state with $\langle \sigma_1^z\rangle = 0 $, which can be evaluated by the feedback strength $g_f^2$ when $Y, \gamma_0 \ll g_f \gamma_{1R}$. \end{thm} \begin{Proof} By Theorem~\ref{QiTAC} and Remark~\ref{QiRemark}, the atom cannot be continuously excited.
+\begin{thm} The measurement feedback control cannot drive the atom to be fully excited; instead it can shorten its final distance to the state for which $\langle \sigma_1^z\rangle = 0 $, and the distance is determined by the feedback strength $g_f^2$ if $Y, \gamma_0 \ll g_f \tilde{\gamma}$. \end{thm} \begin{Proof} By \textbf{Theorem~\ref{QiTAC}} and \textbf{Remark~\ref{QiRemark}}, the atom cannot be repeatedly excited.
 We consider the steady value